Matthewenderle/RedstoneMobSpawner/README.md

 Command |	Description	| Permission
 -------- | ----------- | -----------
-/rsms mobs | Show the main help screen | rsms.mobs /rsms list | Displays all Redstone Mobspawners. | rsms.list
+/rsms mobs | Show the main help screen | rsms.mobs /rsms list | Displays all Redstone Mobspawners | rsms.list
-/rsms create | Changes a regular spawner into a redstone enabled one. | rsms.create /rsms info | Provides information on the Mob Spawner in view. | rsms.info /rsms remove | Forces to player to teleport to the region's warp point. | rsms.remove /rsms setmob <MOB_NAME> | Forces the plugin to get new data from the config file. | rsms.setmob
+/rsms create | Changes a regular spawner into a redstone enabled one | rsms.create /rsms info | Provides information on the Mob Spawner in view | rsms.info /rsms remove | Removes the Redstone from the spawner in view | rsms.remove /rsms remove <UUID> | Removes the Redstone from the spawner identified by the UUID | rsms.removeremote /rsms setmob <MOB_NAME> | Forces the plugin to get new data from the config file | rsms.setmob

+Players have the ability tp change the mob type using the /rsms setmob <mobtype> but they need the permissions for that mob.
+For example to change it to a Wandering Traveler they need rsms.setmob.wandering_traveler.

 # Features
 * Control Mob Spawners with Redstone
 * Change Mob type